How To Build a Tennis Court (Detailed Step-by-Step Construction Method)

 2 EARTHWORKS $10,026.66

 6 PAINTWORK $371.01

 8 PROVISIONAL SUMS $8,912.50

 Total Construction Cost – $79,500.80

-How To Build an Acrylic / Concrete Tennis Court
+How To Build Tennis Court Made of Concrete/Acrylic Surface

 A tennis court is not a complicated structure if you are familiar with building roads, pavements and floors.
 However, the site conditions can call for complicated construction methods, and the surface needs to be finished well to meet ITF standards.
 The weather and climate conditions in your area also play a bigger role in the choice of materials that you are going to use, as well as the type of drainage systems required.